bkoi/dragonsdaughter-MS2-Game-of-Thrones/README.md

 ### Features Left to Implement

-*   Upon clicking the Rules button will provide a pop-up modal which explains the rules of this card matching solo player game.
-    A Congratulations modal to confirm the star rating of the player, along with the number of moves completed within their time interval.
+*   A Congratulations modal to confirm the star rating of the player, along with the number of moves completed within their time interval.
     A Restart and an Exit button on the game page.
+    Functions to shuffle and match cards, and provide feedback on time used and moves made during a round.
 ---
 ## Technologies Used